-Married couples, especially those who’ve been together for a long time, tend to know when their partner is upset or stressed out.
+Married couples, especially those who’ve been together for a long time, tend to know when their partner is upset.
 Reach out to her by hugging her and encouraging her to open up.
 If she’s not ready yet, be patient.
 Just consistently make her feel you’re there to listen, so she’ll know that you’ll be there once she’s prepared to have a conversation.

 3. When she’s had a great day